jamartinb/adaptor/README.TXT

 (http://itaca.gisum.uma.es/) and it follows its convention regarding adaptation contracts and service specifications.

-The principal article behind adaptor.py is: http://goo.gl/0ii2F
+The principal article behind adaptor.py is:

+ * J.A.
+Martín and E. Pimentel.
+Learning from Failures: a Lightweight Approach to Run-Time Behavioural Adaptation, FACS'11, 2011 - http://goo.gl/0ii2F

+... and it belongs to the ITACA toolbox:

+ * J. Camara, J.A.
+Martín, G. Salaun, J. Cubo, M. Ouederni, C. Canal, E.
+   Pimentel.
+ITACA: An integrated toolbox for the automatic composition and adaptation of Web services, ICSE'09, 2009 - http://goo.gl/oFGe8

 The main script is itacalib/adaptor/adaptor.py but the general contents are the
 following: